Laura-Novich-OBW/Tool-Chest/RepositoryTools/GitHub.md

 * **Version Control**
   GitHub allows users to keep track of changes to their work over time and makes it easy to revert to previous versions if necessary.
 This allows you to write many draft versions of your work, without worrying about losing the changes.
 * **Great Documentation**
-  The GitHub website has clear, comprehensive documentation that can help you with anything git-related without the need to look anywhere else.
+  The GitHub website has clear, comprehensive documentation that can help you with anything git-related without needing to look anywhere else.
 ## Disadvantages
 * **Difficult for Beginners**
-   GitHub can have a steep learning curve to its unintuitive commands, inconsistent commands, and arguments in the software.
+   GitHub can have a steep learning curve due to its unintuitive commands, inconsistencies, and arguments in the software.
 * **Security**
   Since GitHub is cloud-based, even its private repositories are vulnerable to third-party attacks.
 That is why some employers only allow work to be done on a secure internal Git.
 * **Pricing**